Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lessons11.md

 3. * Private variables aren't `hidden` - all data is publicly accessible, breaking the protocol logic.

 - Great work in spotting these vulnerabilities!
 We've already shown that we're capable of making this protocol more secure.
+- Private variables aren't `hidden` - all data for smart contracts is publicly accessible, breaking the protocols logic.
 - In the next lesson we're going to go over some test assessment.